 - 1. Senior fees and expenses - 2.
 Interest on Class A1 and Class A2 notes on a pro-rata basis - 3.
 Interest on Class B notes - 4.
 Interest on Class C notes, if gross cumulative defaults not larger than 10% - 5.
 Fill-up of the debt service reserve account up to the required level - 6.
 Principal on Class A1 - 7.
 Principal on Class A2 - 8.
-Interest on Class B notes on a pro-rata basis
+After repayment of Class A1 and A2 notes, principal on Class B - 9.
+Interest on Class C notes on a pro-rata basis, if gross cumulative defaults exceed 10%

-- 9. After repayment of Class A1 and A2 notes, principal on Class B - 10.
-Interest on Class C notes on a pro-rata basis, if gross cumulative defaults exceed 10% - 11.
-After repayment of Class B notes, principal on Class C - 12.
-Cash trapping mechanism: If cumulative gross defaults exceed certain ratio level over deal life (see table below), available cash will be trapped to be available as issuer available funds on next payment date; - 13.
-Interest on Class J - 14.
-Principal on Class J - 15.
-Additional return to the Class J
+- 10. After repayment of Class B notes, principal on Class C

+- 11. Cash trapping mechanism: If cumulative gross defaults exceed certain ratio level over deal life (see table below), available cash will be trapped to be available as issuer available funds on next payment date;

+- 12. Interest on Class J

+- 13. Principal on Class J

+- 14. Additional return to the Class J